logo

 Chief Executive Officer

+Thanks.
+Yeah.
 Thanks, Gary.
-I think as always, we keep all of the capital allocation alternatives on the table.
-A big strategic issue at first is getting to the end of the vegetable current process and whether it's keep or sale will have an impact on our future capital availability or the focus of our future capital.
-I think as well getting the facilities renewed, which you just recently announced, was helpful to give us the basis and having those facilities in place for the long term is a very good outcome and the terms negotiated with the finance team I think were more than satisfactory.
+Yeah, I mean, I think as always, we keep all of the capital allocation alternatives on the table.
+A big strategic issue at first is really getting to the end of the vegetable current process and whether it's keep or sale will have an impact on our future capital availability, our focus of our future capital.
+I think as well getting the facilities renewed which we just recently announced was helpful to give us the basis and having those facilities in place for the long term is a very good outcome and the terms negotiated with the finance team I think were also more than satisfactory.
 We continue to look at acquisitions with the internal corporate finance department.
-We look at a lot of companies that are in a different geography.
-So it's in the US or Europe, there are a number of PE funds, for example, coming to the end of their life cycle and still some challenges around the price expectations of the private sector versus the public sector.
-We've seen some changes in the market.
-We've seen the green yard, for example, being taken private at a decent premium to its quoted price.
-The dividend as well, you'll have seen Gary, we've pushed up the dividend of .25% so in line with the non-send policy and total produce and try to build steadily over the years on the dividend.
+We look at a lot of companies that are in different geographies, whether it's in the US or in Europe, their number of PE funds, for example, coming to their end of their life cycle.
+There's still some challenges around the price expectation to the private sector versus the public sector.
+We've seen some changes in the market, Greenyard, for example, being taken private at a decent premium to its quoted price.
+The dividend as well, you'll have seen, Gary, we've pushed up a dividend of 6.25%, so in line with the long-standing policy in total produce, and Dole has tried to build steadily over the years on the dividend.
 And then we've got a lot of internal development projects that we're doing a lot of work on at the moment.
-Our Fresh Food Division, we're particularly focused on developing cataclysms like plantains and doing some extra production ourselves and through joint ventures.
-We're looking at some of our lines and expanding at some of our other JVs, particularly in Parque JV in Chile.
-We have a number of projects in Northern Europe that can be very interesting but there's a lot of work to get them to a contusion and if we can bring this contusion, it could be a good internal organic growth in terms of reinvesting, particularly in automation technology.
-And then around the business, we've got smaller but important add-on capex projects and that can be expanding our facilities capacity in Ireland or in Spain.
-We're doing well in France in terms of building up our business, utilizing some facilities in the Port of Sethe and South of France, so I think it can be good.
-So again, all of the options are on the table.
-We are still a little bit conditioned by the outcome of the Fresh Veg Tribble Division and the strategic outcome there, but it's an ongoing process.
+You know, our fresh food division are particularly focused on, you know, developing cataclysmic plantains and doing some extra production ourselves and two joint ventures.
+We're looking at some of our lines and we're expanding on some of our other JVs, particularly in Parque JV in Chile.
+We have a number of projects in Northern Europe that can be very interesting, but there's a lot of work to get them to a conclusion on that.
+If we can bring this conclusion, it could be good internal organic growth in terms of reinvesting, particularly in automation technology.
+And then around the business, you know, we've got, you know, smaller but important add-on CapEx projects, and that can be expanding our facilities capacity in Ireland or in Spain.
+We're doing well in France in terms of building up our business, you know, utilizing some facilities in the port of Sète in the south of France, so I think it can be good.
+So, again, all of the options are on the table.
+We are still a little bit conditioned by the outcome of the fresh vegetable division and the strategic outcome there, but it's an ongoing process.

 speaker

-Pretty really good call there.
-Maybe just on the operational side, it was a particularly standout performance just on diversified Americas and rest of the world in terms of the -for-like EVTA, but I think it's a mix of those two components that drove that -for-like EVTA piece, just giving I think revenues on the -for-like basis for BAC.
-So I mean, is it entirely mixed from the kind of North American basket of goods point of view?
-Is that what drove the profit performance in rest of the world and America?
+It's a pretty, really good caller.
+Maybe just on the operational side, it was a particularly standout performance just on diversified Americas and rest of the world in terms of the like-for-like EBITDA performance.
+Well, I think it'd be good just to get a better understanding of just the various components that drove that like-to-like EBITDA piece, just given, I think, revenues on a like-to-like basis for back.
+So, I mean, is it entirely, you know, mixed from the kind of North American basket of goods point of view?
+Is that what drove the profit performance in the rest of the world and America's defense?

 speaker